 Beautiful Signs for a Better Planet

-It is important for building managers and owners to properly mount ADA signs to ensure compliance with section 703.4 of the Standards and avoid fines or lawsuits.
-Additionally, hanging ADA signs throughout your facility at he correct height and in the right way benefits everyone.
-When signs are consistently positioned, it is easier for everyone to read them and navigate.
+It is important for building managers and owners to properly mount ADA signs to ensure compliance with section 703.4 of the ADA Standards and avoid fines or lawsuits.
+Additionally, hanging ADA signs throughout your facility at the correct height and in the right way benefits everyone—When signs are consistently positioned, it is easier for anyone to find, read, and navigate with signage.

-ADA sign height must be between 48 and 60 inches measured to the baseline of raised lettering, as specified in section 703.4.1 Height Above Finish Floor or Ground.
+ADA sign height must be between 48 and 60 inches measured to the baseline of the raised lettering, as specified in section 703.4.1 (Height Above Finish Floor or Ground):

 Tactile characters on signs shall be located 48 inches (1220 mm) minimum above the finish floor or ground surface, measured from the baseline of the lowest tactile character and 60 inches (1525 mm) maximum above the finish floor or ground surface, measured from the baseline of the highest tactile character.

-The 12 inch range of allowable hanging height, between 48 inches and 60 inches, allows signs of varied size to be consistently hung on the same visual line along a wall.
-Often it works well to hang all signs 54” from the floor to the bottom of all room signs.
+This 12-inch range of allowable hanging height, between 48 inches and 60 inches allows signs of varied size to be consistently hung on the same visual line along a wall.
+Often, it works well to hang all signs 54” from the floor to the bottom of all room signs.
 With a tape measure and attention to detail, ADA sign mounting per regulations is easy!

-By requiring a narrow range of ADA sign height and locations, it makes it so anyone who needs the signs to navigate knows where to look or feel for signs, anywhere in the country.
-The height range is also accessible for folks in wheel chairs or who can walk around.
+By requiring a narrow range of ADA sign height and locations, anyone anywhere in the United States who needs signs to navigate knows where to look or feel for signs.
+The height range is also accessible both many building users such as folks in wheelchairs and children and adults walk around.

-Note that section 703.4.1 mounting height guidelines do not apply to elevator car controls.
+Note that mounting height guidelines are different for elevator car controls in section 703.4.1.

-Tactile ADA signs are required to mark every permanent room or space.
-They are almost always positioned at doorways, as doors mark the point of entry into a permanent building space or area that requires identification.
-There are many
+Tactile ADA signs are required by every permanent room or space.
+Signs are almost always positioned at doorways, as doors mark the point of entry into a permanent building space or other area that requires identification.

 Where a tactile sign is provided at a door, the sign shall be located alongside the door at the latch side.
 Signs containing tactile characters shall be located so that a clear floor space of 18 inches (455 mm) minimum by 18 inches (455 mm) minimum, centered on the tactile characters, is provided beyond the arc of any door swing between the closed position and 45 degree open position.

-Yes, because buildings and doorways vary, the ADA Standards include guidance for where to mount signs at double doors and where to hang signs when there is not space.
+Yes.
+Because each building and doorway is unique, the ADA Standards includes guidance for where to mount signs at perplexing locations, such as double doors, and where to hang signs when there is not space.

-In section 703.4.2 Location of the ADA Standards three specific situations are explained:
+Section 703.4.2 (Location) of the ADA Standards describes solutions for three specific situations:

 Note the ADA sign height stays the same as wall mounted signs.